 Animania: Gay Springfield

-Continuing with our week-long celebration of animation, Shaun Ponsonby commemorates the 20th anniversary of the classic Simpsons episode Homer’s Phobia.
+As John Waters prepares to make his sole UK appearance in Liverpool, Shaun Ponsonby commemorates the 20th anniversary of the classic Simpsons episode Homer’s Phobia.

 LGBT characters aren’t traditionally all that represented in cartoons.
 After all, the golden age of animation took place from between 1928 and around 1969.
 Homosexuality was illegal for the vast majority of it.